dvdciri/MultiChoiceRecyclerView/README.md

 Donwload the sample app on the Google Play Store and check out all the features

-*Does your app use MultiChoiceRecyclerView?
-If you want to be featured on this page drop me a line.*

-##Preview
 <img src="https://raw.githubusercontent.com/dvdciri/MultiChoiceRecyclerView/master/example0.png" width="180">
 <img src="https://raw.githubusercontent.com/dvdciri/MultiChoiceRecyclerView/master/example1.png" width="180">
 <img src="https://raw.githubusercontent.com/dvdciri/MultiChoiceRecyclerView/master/example2.png" width="180">
 <img src="https://raw.githubusercontent.com/dvdciri/MultiChoiceRecyclerView/master/example4.png" width="180">

+*Does your app use MultiChoiceRecyclerView?
+If you want to be featured on this page drop me a line.*

 ##Description
 This libray make life easy when you have to deal with a multi choice selection on recycler view.

+***

 ##Implementation
-The integration with Gradle is really quick, you just need the jcenter repository and the library dependecy:
+Add the library and the Jcenter repository to your .gradle file.

 ```java
     repositories {